septentrio-gnss/uBloxCorrectionsWithSeptentrio/user/README.md

 |----------------------------------------------------------------------------------|----------------------------------------------------------------------------------|-----------------------------------------------------------------------------|
 | <a href="https://web.septentrio.com/GH-SSN-support ">Septentrio Support Page</a> | <a href="https://web.septentrio.com/GH-SSN-contact ">Septentrio Contact Page</a> | <a href="https://web.septentrio.com/UBL-SSN-home">Septentrio Home Page</a> |

-This guide is part of a collection of documentation on integration and implementation of third party correction services with Septentrio receivers for high accuracy positioning.
-This collection of documentation is intended to provide our customers with **practical examples of how they can integrate the correction services they use or want to use** with their positioning system containing a SepteSeptentriontry module.
-Also, all these guides are based on implementing them in the same setup example that you can see in <a href="https://github.com/septentrio-gnss/Septentrio_AgnosticCorrectionsProgram/tree/main/Receiver%20and%20Raspberry%20Setup#set-up-guide-to-use-third-parties-corrections-with-septentrios-receiver-for-precise-positioning">this section</a>.
+This guide is part of a collection of documentation on the integration and implementation of third-party correction services with Septentrio receivers for high-accuracy positioning.
+The aim of this collection is to provide our customers with practical examples of how they can integrate the correction services they use or want to use with their positioning system containing a Septentrio module.
+Additionally, all these guides are based on implementing them in the same setup example, which you can find in [this section](https://github.com/septentrio-gnss/Septentrio_AgnosticCorrectionsProgram/tree/main/Receiver%20and%20Raspberry%20Setup#set-up-guide-to-use-third-parties-corrections-with-septentrios-receiver-for-precise-positioning).

 | <a href="https://github.com/septentrio-gnss/Septentrio_AgnosticCorrectionsProgram#set-up-guide-to-use-third-party-osr-and-ssr-correction-services-with-septentrios-receivers-for-precise-positioning">To access the main GitHub page for this collection of documentation click on this link</a> |
 |---|